 Personally, I don’t want my son to be a carbon copy of me.
 I want him to be better than me.
 I want him to be his own man.
 Proud, smart, respectful, and independent.
 I want him to form his own beliefs and not just take mine – even if we disagree.

 Rob Youngblood is a Single Dad, Life and Communication Expert, Keynote and Leadership Speaker, Emmy Award Winning TV Host, Writer, and Storyteller.
-Learn more about him at youngbloodonthecoast.com.
-You can also follow him on Twitter.
+Follow him on Twitter.